-We’re committed to fair treatment, proper pay and a healthy and safe work environment for our entire team.
+We’re committed to fair treatment, proper pay, healthy and safe work environment for our entire team.
 This includes everyone from the employees in our distribution centers and support offices to our partners throughout the supply chain, from our cleaning staff to the person who sews the button onto your jeans.

-We work with our suppliers and partners to ensure they comply with all local and international laws governing human trafficking and slavery, with no exceptions.
+We work hand in hand with our suppliers and partners to ensure they comply with all local and international laws.
 Our manufacturing partners overseas operate under strict regulations from our part and meet, or exceed, all regulatory requirements.
 Our factories are audited annually by a third-party and have all scored high marks.
 Our staff works with third-party monitoring firms on factory remediation and continuous improvement plans.